-- All CME students must submit an Individual Study Plan (ISP) before the end of their first semester.
-The individual study plan provides an overview of the full MSc programme the student intends to follow and is worth a minimum total of 120 credits, including all compulsory courses, all specialisation courses and all electives.
-For the submission of the individual study plan, the following rules apply: - a.
-All -students of cohort 2019-2020, and of later cohorts, must submit their individual study plan using My Study Planning. - b.
-Students of cohort 2018-2019, who started the Master CME between 1 January 2019 and 31 August 2019 and who have chosen to follow the curriculum of cohort 2019-2020, must submit their individual study plan using My Study Planning. - c.
-All students of cohort 2018-2019, and of earlier cohorts, must submit their individual study plan using an ISP1form and follow the directions given on the ISP1-form.

-- 2. All submitted individual study plans are assessed by the CME Director of Studies and/or the CME specialisation coordinators on behalf of, and in consultation with, the Board of Examiners.
-Approval of the individual study plan is granted when, in judgement of the Board of examiners, it is plausible that the proposed programme leads to the achievement of the learning objectives of the programme as formulated in article 5 of the Teaching and Examination Regulations. - a.
-Students who have submitted their individual study plans using My Study Planning will be informed of the ISP evaluation through My Study Planning. - b.
-Students who have submitted their individual study plans using an ISP1-form will be informed of the ISP evaluation by e-mail
+- 1. All CME students must submit an Individual Study Plan (ISP) before the end of their first semester.
+The individual study plan provides an overview of the full MSc programme the student intends to follow and is worth a minimum of 120 credits, including all compulsory courses, all specialisation courses and all electives.
+For the submission of the individual study plan, the following rules apply: - All students of cohort 2019-2020, and of later cohorts, must submit their individual study plan using My Study Planning. - b.
+All students of cohort 2018-2019, and of earlier cohorts, must submit their individual study plan using an ISP1-form and follow the directions given on the ISP1-form. - 2.
+All submitted individual study plans are assessed by the CME Director of Studies and/or the CME specialisation coordinators on behalf of, and in consultation with, the Board of Examiners.
+Approval of the individual study plan is granted when, in judgement of the Board of examiners, it is plausible that the proposed programme leads to the achievement of the final attainments of the programme as formulated in Article 4 of this Annex. - a.
+Students who submit their individual study plan using My Study Planning are informed of the ISP evaluation through My Study Planning. - b.
+Students who submit their individual study plans using an ISP1-form are informed of the ISP evaluation by e-mail.

 If an ISP is not approved, the student must adapt the ISP based on the directions given in the evaluation and resubmit.
-Once approved, the individual study plan is registered in Osiris and used to monitor the students' progress, as well as to check whether the student has fulfilled all components to graduate.
+Once approved, the individual study plan is registered in Osiris and used to monitor the students' progress, as well as to check whether the student has fulfilled all components of the ISP to graduate.

-- During the course of the study programme, students may always request to change their specialisation, and thereby their specialisation courses, as well as request to change their elective courses: - a.
+- 3. During the course of the study programme, students may always request to change their specialisation, and thereby their specialisation courses, as well as request to change their elective courses: - a.
 Students who have submitted their individual study plans using My Study Planning may request a change of their study programme through My Study Planning. - b.
 Students who have submitted their individual study plans using an ISP1-form may request a change of their study programme using an ISP2-form.

 Any request for changes of the study programme are assessed by the CME Director of Studies and/or the CME specialisation coordinators on behalf of, and in consultation with, the Board of Examiners.
-Students are informed of the evaluation of any change request as formulated in article 7 section 2.
+Students are informed of the evaluation of any change request as formulated in Article 7 section 2.